Divorce after 20 Years: A Negotiation Survival Guide

 The key is to take the time upfront to do everything you can to prepare for divorce and plan a course of action before filing divorce papers.

-You'll increase your ability to end your marriage peacefully out of court using divorce mediation and get through this difficult time in your life in the healthiest possible way.
+You'll increase your ability to divorce out of court using divorce mediation and get through this difficult time in your life in the healthiest possible way.
 So you can heal, move forward and create a happy and financially secure future.

 Early in the divorce process?